-Archrival kicked off an extensive custom research project that included both qualitative and quantitative methods to better understand how female-identifying teens were interpreting messages of empowerment that were so common at the time.
-Our goal was to uncover what these teens were feeling and thinking in relation to the space that no one else was saying.
+Archrival kicked off an extensive custom research project that included 2000 quantitative responses, 250 digital qualitative responses and dozens of deep dive interviews to better understand how female-identifying teens were interpreting the media’s messages of empowerment.
+Our goal was to uncover what these teens were feeling in relation to the category that no one else was saying.

 Gen Z females have felt just as much pressure to be strong, confident and intelligent as they have to meet a standard of physical beauty.
 At their core, they feel frustrated by a lack of freedom to just be — whatever that means to them.